Joint Meetup - 2018

 - Keep participation (registration) fee low

-- If there is remaining money, donate for social cause
+- If there is remaining money, donate to a social cause

-If all goes well, we’ll one more such event in later part of this year.
+If all goes well, we'll one more such event in the latter part of this year.
 Let us know what do you think !!